 My Muse

-Some animals don’t just walk beside us—
+Some animals don’t just walk beside us —

-they become a part of us.
+they become part of us.

-Smudge was that kind of cat.
+Smudge was that cat.

-a steady presence, a guide, and a muse
+a steady presence, a guide, a muse

-and the way I create.
+who shaped the way I see, feel, and create.

 - RIP